The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Introduction

-a) \emph{Wigner transforms}, cf. \cite{GMMP}, which yield global (in time) limits towards Vlasov type equations, see e.g. Lions-Paul \cite{LionsPaul} and Markowich-Mauser \cite{MarkowichMauser} for the limit from the Schrödinger-Poisson equation to the Vlasov-Poisson equation for the \emph{mixed state} case in $3d$; and Zhang-Zheng-Mauser \cite{ZhZM02} for the \emph{pure state} case, which is possible in $1d$ only with appropriate non unique measures valued solutions of the Vlasov-Poisson equation.
+a) \emph{Wigner transforms} \cite{GMMP} yield global (in time) limits towards Vlasov type equations (cf. \cite{LionsPaul, MarkowichMauser} for the limit of the Schrödinger-Poisson equation to the Vlasov-Poisson equation for \emph{mixed states} in $\mathbb{R}^3$; cf. \cite{ZhZM02} for \emph{pure states} in one space dimension for appropriate non-unique measures valued solutions of the Vlasov-Poisson equation).
+We introduce the Wigner transform and Wigner measures in section \ref{sec:Wigner}.

-b) \emph{WKB methods}, which yield local (in time) limits to Euler type equations which correspond to monokinetic Vlasov equations for pure states.
-For the WKB analysis of the Schrödinger-Poisson equation and its convergence towards the Euler-Poisson equation we refer to the work of Zhang \cite{2003Wigner, Zhan08} and Alazard and Carles \cite{carles2007,Carl07}.
-Grenier \cite{10.2307/118716} proved the semiclassical limit of the cubic NLS and recently, Gui and Zhang \cite{gui2022} proved the semiclassical limit of the Gross-Pitaevskii equation using WKB analysis.
+b) \emph{WKB methods} yield local (in time) limits to Euler type equations which correspond to monokinetic Vlasov equations for pure states.
+For the WKB analysis of the Schrödinger-Poisson equation and its convergence towards the Euler-Poisson equation see \cite{carles2007,Carl07,li2003,masaki2011,2003Wigner,Zhan08}.
+The limit of the cubic NLS was treated in \cite{10.2307/118716,liu2002} and the limit of the Gross-Pitaevskii equation in \cite{gui2022}.

-A unified presentation of these 2 approaches and extension to multi-valued WKB is in \cite{carles2012, sparber2003wigner}.
+A unified presentation of these two approaches and extension to multi-valued WKB can be found in \cite{carles2012, sparber2003wigner}. \\